42-Ikole/Transcendence/README.md

 # Transcendence
-Pong website by the Consumates
+Pong website by the Consummates